edgelesssys/contrast/dev-docs/user-manual.md

 ### Annotate the emojivoto deployment

-Run the generate command generate the execution policies and add them as annotations to your deployment files.
+Run the generate command to generate the execution policies and add them as annotations to your deployment files.
 A manifest.json with the reference values of your deployment will be created: